-There is no need to indicate in the URL of a Story that it is using the AMP Stories format.
+There is no need to indicate in the URL of a Story that it is using the Web Stories format or AMP Stories technology.
 Ideally your Stories are integrated into a wider URL strategy.
 For example, if your “New York Travel” articles are using a format like “/new-york/travel/title-of-article.html” then consider using the exact same directory structure and URL format for your Stories.

 Page attachments can be used to present additional information in “classic article form” alongside your Story.
 This can be useful to provide extra detail, deep dives, or onward journeys for the content presented in your Story.

 While this best practice technically applies to all web pages, we have seen folks omit “alt” text for images in Stories.
 We strongly recommend adding meaningful “alt” text where appropriate to optimize for accessibility and indexability of your content.

 Consider providing subtitles and/or captions for the videos in your Stories.

 We recommend that you take full advantage of semantic HTML to build up your story.
 However, some tools designed for the social media use case may instead export a story such that each slide is represented as a video file that bakes in all the text into the video.
 In this case it is recommended to add the precise text displayed inside of the video as a “title” attribute on the amp-video element.
 Again, only do this if you absolutely cannot use semantic markup in your Stories generation.